 A4160: Spent activated carbon not included on list B (note the related entry on list B B2060).

 List B of Annex IX lists wastes that “will not be wastes covered by Article 1, paragraph 1 (a), of this Convention unless they contain Annex I material to an extent causing them to exhibit an Annex III characteristic”.
-List B of Annex IX lists a number of wastes or waste categories that have the potential to contain or be contaminated with PFOS and its related substances, including:
+List B of Annex IX lists a number of wastes or waste categories that have the potential to contain or be contaminated with PFOS or PFOA and their related substances, including:

 B1180: Waste photographic film containing silver halides and metallic silver;